GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

             2) Collection scripts should be executed from an "Administrator Mode" command prompt
             3) When using a port to connect only provide the local host name
             4) The manualUniqueId can be used to give the collection a unique identifier specified by the customer

+        CollectVMSpecs:
+            To provide rightsizing information the script attempts to connect to the host VM using the current users credentials and collect hardware specs (number of CPUs/amount of memory).
+            If the current user does not have sufficient permissions, it will skip this step.
+To manually input the correct credentials instead when this occurs, specify the -collectVMSpecs switch.
+            This is recommended if you plan to upload the results to the Migration Center.

+            Example: runAssessment.bat -serverName MS-SERVER1 -collectionUserName sa -collectionUserPass password123 -manualUniqueId [string] -collectVMSpecs

 4. Results
 ----------